Background

 From 2007 to 2016, the director of the Institute was Jovan Ćirić, PhD, scientific adviser and a Constitutional Court judge.

-From 2016, the director of the Institute has been Vladimir Čolović, PhD, scientific adviser.
+From 2016 to February 2024, the director of the Institute was Vladimir Čolović, PhD, scientific adviser.

 Former employers